 Bitcoin does not follow all these conditions that make a currency recognized in any bank or financial institution, but it does share some of the important aspects such as:

 - Limited supply – bitcoins have been designed to have a sort of expiration date, estimated to be around 2140.
 To create or earn bitcoins, it takes tremendous computing power and energy resources, which makes the commodity have a limited supply

-- Acceptance – bitcoins have become very widely accepted, and there are very many merchants who accept bitcoin as a form of currency including PayPal and Microsoft.
-There is even talk of bitcoin being accepted by the Japanese government for the payment of utility bills
+- Acceptance – bitcoins have become very widely accepted, and some very many merchants accept Bitcoin as a form of currency including PayPal and Microsoft.
+There is even talk of Bitcoin being accepted by the Japanese government for the payment of utility bills

 - Consistent – bitcoins are universal, and they are all the same